s-bhatla/new-food-delivery/README.md

-This is a Demo App I created to solidify my understanding of Redux and Firebase fundamentals.
+This is a demo App I created to solidify my understanding of Redux and Firebase fundamentals.
 The functionality is almost complete, but there is no frontend to speak of as of now.
 This project is still a work in progress ;)